TThe pre-owned car market in India is 1.2 times of the new car business. That is, more used cars are sold than new cars every year.

 Despite this, only 36,500 pre-owned cars are financed monthly as compared to 190,000 new vehicles, according to Indian Blue Book – a vehicle pricing website by Mahindra First Choice Wheels.

-loan from State Bank of India is between 9.2 per cent and 12.35 per cent.
+A new car loan from State Bank of India is between 9.2 per cent and 12.35 per cent.
 The interest rates on pre-owned cars are 12.9 per cent.
-Axis Bank gives new car
+Axis Bank gives new car loans

 The interest rates on a personal loan range from 11 per cent to 24 per cent.
 Most lenders finance up to 70-80 per cent of the value of the vehicle that they put on the car.
 So, you could be paying Rs 400,000.
 But if the lender thinks the car value is Rs 300,000, the loan disbursed will be 70-90 per cent of this value.
 It means that buyers will get around Rs 240,000 if the loan-to-value ratio is 80 per cent.
 In a personal loan, it’s the buyer’s choice to decide on the loan amount.